zbo14/socksproxy/README.md

 `$ socksproxy build`

-Build the Docker image for the proxy.
+Build the Docker image for the SOCKS proxy.

 ### Initialize

 `$ socksproxy init`

-Create directories with the SSH keys, SSH config, and `known_hosts` file.
+Create a directory with the SSH keys and `known_hosts` file.

-The SSH config is copied from the reference file `./ssh_config`.
-Once initialized, you can make config changes in `./etc/ssh/ssh_config` (e.g. change `DynamicForward`).

-The directories will be mounted as volumes inside the container when the proxy starts.
+The directory will be mounted as a volume inside the container it starts.

 This command only needs to run once.

-### Add host and public key
+### Add a host

-`$ socksproxy add-host HOST PORT PUBKEY`
+`$ HOST="" PORT="" PUBKEY="" socksproxy add-host`

 Add a host, port, and its public key to the aforementioned `known_hosts` file.

+### Get hosts

+`$ socksproxy get-hosts`

+Print the contents of the `known_hosts` file.

+### Remove a host

+`$ HOST="" PORT="" socksproxy rm-host`

+Remove the entry for host and port in the `known_hosts` file.

 ### Start

-`$ socksproxy start HOST PORT`
+`$ HOST="" LOCAL_PORT="" REMOTE_PORT="" socksproxy start`

-Start a Docker container running the SOCKS/HTTP proxies.
+Start a Docker container that connects to a host on the remote port.

-The SOCKS proxy should connect to `HOST:PORT` if it's in `known_hosts` with the correct public key.
+For this to succeed....
+1. The host and port must be in the `known_hosts` file, and
+2. The SOCKS proxy's public key must be in the `authorized_keys` file for user `socksproxy` on the host

-The SOCKS proxy should listen on the `DynamicForward` port specified in the config and the HTTP proxy on the next port.
+The SOCKS proxy will run in the container, mapped to the local port, and tunnel traffic over the SSH connection.

 ### Stop

 `$ socksproxy stop`

 Remove the Docker container and the volume.

-## Test

-`npm test`

-## Documentation

-`npm run doc`

 ## Contributing